 Both the Cremini (baby Portobello mushrooms) and white Button mushrooms I slice the same way, with their stems.

-With Shitake mushrooms, I remove their tough stems and slice the caps.
-Save the stems for stock.
+With Shiitake mushrooms, I remove their tough stems and slice the caps.
+Save these stems for stock.

 The Portobello mushrooms, I remove the stems and then using a spoon, clean their gills from underneath the cap, then slicing them, fairly thick.